Creating a blue/green deployment - Amazon Aurora

 2. In the navigation pane, choose Databases, and then choose the DB cluster that you want to copy to a green environment.

-3. For Actions, choose Create Blue/Green Deployment.
+3. Choose Actions, Create Blue/Green Deployment.

 The Create Blue/Green Deployment page appears.